zenodo/developers.zenodo.org/README.md

 1. `git clone git@github.com:zenodo/developers.zenodo.org.git`
 2. `cd developers.zenodo.org`
 3. Initialize and start Slate.
-You can either do this locally, with Docker or with Vagrant:
+You can either do this locally or with Docker:

 ```shell
 # either run this to run locally